Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 Considering all the gracious blessings God has bestowed

-concludes this lengthy section by informing us about the true nature of our
+section by informing disciples about the true nature of their struggles in

-Thus, we ought to “walk worthily of the calling wherewith we were called in all
+Thus, disciples ought to “walk worthily of the calling wherewith we were called in all

 lowliness and meekness, with longsuffering, forbearing one another in love.”
 No longer must we be “blown about by every wind of doctrine,” but